How To Make Money Online By Building A Business In A Virtual World

 You’re always going to have competition.
 If you build the biggest, best website ever, someone will eventually come along and build something bigger and better and all of your eggs will be spoiled when that basket drops.
 The key to making money online is to build a diverse business that can compete across the entire virtual world.

 When you're learning how to make money online by building a business in a virtual world, you need to understand that the very first step is to create a website.
-If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a blog for as little as $3.49 per month (this low price is guaranteed only through my link).
+If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a blog and make money for as little as $3.49 per month (this low price is guaranteed only through my link).
 You will also receive your own domain name for free ($15 value) by clicking on this link and purchasing at least 12 months of hosting with BlueHost.
 Keep in mind that if you're learning how to make money online by building a business in a virtual world, the first thing you need is your own self-hosted website.
 It will help you look more professional in front of your visitors, clients, companies, and everyone else.